Support Priority Legislation

 → An Act to Protect Pollinator Habitat (HD.3006, SD.443)

-Establishes a commission to investigate methods and solutions to protect and promote the health of pollinators.
+Establishes a commission to investigate methods and solutions to protect and promote the health of pollinators across Massachusetts.

-→ An Act Relative to the Protection of Old Growth Forests (H.736)
+→ An Act Authorizing the Establishment of Old Growth Forest Reserves (HD.264)

 Old-growth forests in Massachusetts are not lawfully protected from timber cutting.
 This bill would change that.